 - Do I have the time to give a dog the love and attention she deserves?

-- Can I offer her daily exercise and interaction with people and other dog friends?
+- Can I offer her adequate exercise and socialization with people and/or dogs (if she is dog-friendly)?

 - Are my emotional expectations realistic?
 (A dog is not a furry little person.)